josephrw12/cortex-c2/README.md

 - Custom JSON database
 - Custom DB communication protocol at the application Layer
 - Team Server (Windows / Linux / Mac)
-- The agent runs only on Linux
+- The agent and db run only on Linux

 ## Usage